The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Discussion

-We now resolve the stress dependence of $T_\text{c}$ into components.
-By comparing the effect of hydrostatic compression (which also suppresses $T_\text{c}$) with $c$-axis compression, we obtain the coefficients $\alpha$ and $\beta$ in the expression
+The response of $T_\text{c}$ under $c$-axis compression also allows us to resolve the stress dependence of $T_\text{c}$ into components by comparing it to the the effect of hydrostatic compression, which also suppresses $T_\text{c}$ linearly.
+We obtain the coefficients $\alpha$ and $\beta$ in the expression